Sorry, you need to enable JavaScript to visit this website.

 2. Authority

-DC Official Code § 1-1401 et seq., provides the Office of the Chief Technology Officer ("OCTO") with the authority to provide information technology (IT) services, write and enforce IT policies, and secure the network and IT systems for the District government.
-This document can be found at: https://code.dccouncil.us/dc/council/code/sections/1-1402.html.
+DC Official Code § 1-1401 et seq., provides the Office of the Chief Technology Officer (OCTO) with the authority to provide information technology (IT) services, write and enforce IT policies, and secure the network and IT systems for the District government.
+This document can be found at: https://code.dccouncil.gov/us/dc/council/code/sections/1-1402.

 3. Applicability

-This policy applies to all data and records belonging to the District and all District Government Workforce members (including employees, contractors, vendors, consultants, temporary staff, interns, and volunteers) performing official functions on behalf of the District Government and/or any District Government agency, organization, and entity (e.g. subordinate and independent agencies which receive enterprise services from the District of Columbia Office of the Chief Technology Officer ("OCTO")).
-In addition, this policy applies to any provider and third-party entity with access to the District's information, systems, networks, and applications.
+This policy applies to all data and records belonging to the District workforce members performing official functions on behalf of the District, and/or any entity who receive enterprise services from OCTO.
+In addition, this policy applies to any provider and third-party entity with access to District information, systems, networks, and/or applications.

 4. Policy